 In December 2014, the Cuyahoga County Prosecutor's Office said it would not oppose compensation awards to Jackson, Bridgeman and Ajamu because they believe the men are innocent.
 In February, 2015, they were declared innocent by a judge.
 Jackson was preliminarily awarded $1 million in compensation pending a final computation by the Ohio Court of Claims.

 In 2016, the Court of Claims awarded Bridgeman $2.4 million and awarded Ajamu $1.98 million.
-In April 2016, Jackson settled his lawsuit against the State of Ohio for $2.65 million.– Maurice Possley
+In April 2016, Jackson settled his lawsuit against the State of Ohio for $2.65 million.
+Their lawsuit against tje Cleveland Police depart,emt was dismissed in 2017, but the U.S. Court of Appeals for the 6th Circuit reinstated it in March 2019.– Maurice Possley

 We welcome new information from any source about exonerations already on our list and about cases not in the Registry that might be exonerations.